ngoan98tv/html-parser/README.md

-# html-parser
+# View as HTML

-Flutter app for parsing html documents.
+Flutter app to parse html documents got from a web link and show as code view.